Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 ## Can I Remove.....?

-The Wildlander mod itself has a lot of Master files (144 plugins) which cannot be disabled without removing all of the relevant records from wildlander.esp.
+The Wildlander mod itself has a lot of Master files (144 plugins) which cannot be disabled without removing all of the relevant records from Wildlander.esp.

 Files which are masters are required by the mod itself, and disabling the master will cause the game to crash.